What type of content do you primarily create?

 - The factors involved in pricing your sponsorship packages

 Brands spend a ton of money on YouTube influencer marketing — the Influencer Marketing Hub surveyed 4,018 brands who spent a combined $514.9 million sponsoring YouTube videos in 2022.
-So what are some of the factors brands look for in potential sponsorship opportunities?
+While this data is from 2022, the YouTube sponsorship market has only grown since then.
+So what are some of the factors brands look for in potential sponsorship opportunities, and how can you properly disclose these partnerships to viewers?

 The first factor most marketing folks consider when looking for YouTube creators to sponsor is their niche.